This post may contain affiliate links. Please read my disclosure policy for more info.

 I personally fill one of these out every year!
 You can learn more about it from my post here: THIS YEAR CRUSH YOUR GOALS: TIPS & TRICKS

 Brain Tracey also has some great stuff on goals.
 Check him out as well!
+And if you are familiar with SMART goals these types of goals work great with that system!

-Most successful people have unbalanced lives because they put too much attention on one area and neglect others.
+Most unsuccessful people have unbalanced lives because they put too much attention on one area and neglect others.
 Learn from this by maintaining balance and you’ll experience such awesome results in all the areas of your life.

 If you are interested in reading more on goals and leadership then check out some posts below.